-The Belgica120 expedition aims at exploring the Gerlache strait in the Western Antarctic Peninsula, and to carry out a biodiversity census exercise focusing on intertidal and shallow areas.
-The expedition bears a strong historic link to the first scientific expedition to overwinter in Antarctica in 1897-99, recording the first intertidal biodiversity data, 120 years ago.
+The Belgica121 expedition explored the Gerlache strait in the Western Antarctic Peninsula, and carried out a biodiversity census exercise focusing on intertidal and shallow areas.
+The expedition bears a strong historic link to the first scientific expedition to overwinter in Antarctica in 1897-99, recording the first intertidal biodiversity data, 121 years ago.
 This historic expedition was led by Adrien de Gerlache, onboard the RV Belgica.

-The expedition will also be an opportunity to test-case the potential for low-impact, agile sampling platforms for Antarctic marine biodiversity research.
+The expedition was also the opportunity to test-case the potential for lowenvironmental impact, agile sampling platforms for Antarctic marine biodiversity research.

-The expedition will take place in March 2018 onbard the Australis, a steel hulled, fully rigged motor sailor registered as a commercial – Category 0 (zero – Unrestricted) vessel.
-She carries a comprehensive range of safety, operational and navigational equipment.
+The expedition took place in March 2019 onbard the Australis, a steel hulled, fully rigged motor sailor registered as a commercial – Category 0 (zero – Unrestricted) vessel.
 The Australis is operated by Ocean Expeditions.

-You can read more about the expedition, its members, its vision and the underlying science on the Belgica120 website.
+You can read more about the expedition, its members, its vision and the underlying science on the Belgica121 blog.